 How to get around the Albanian Riviera

 Public buses and minibuses are the most popular option for many travellers coming to Albania.
 The main annoyance is the timetables so the best way to find out when a bus leaves is by asking a local.
 9 times out of 10 the bus driver will be a cousin of the person your asking – this has happened to me more times than I can count (not even kidding).

 The negative of hiring a car within Albania is driving.
 Driving in Albania is unpredictable.
 Half of the population speeds excessively and no one really sticks to any sort of rules.
 This can make it dangerous for foreign drivers as you may not be used to this sort of driving.

 One of the most popular ways of getting around in the Riviera and all-around Albania is in fact hitchhiking.
 It’s extremely common practice between locals and foreigners.
 Most people never have to wait for more than 10 minutes to find a ride.
 It’s completely safe.
 Albanians are extremely friendly people and are always willing to help.
 You can read more about safety in Albania here.

 Palase beach will absolutely take your breath away.
 This 1km beach will be a fantastic start to your Albanian Riviera trip.
 It is also said that Julius Caesar and his troops arrived in Palase during the Roman Civil War in 48 BCE.
 You can still find archaeological evidence of this today!
 Not only a beautiful place but lots of interesting history here too.
 This is one of the best Albanian beaches you will come across!

 If you have the time, you should explore more of what Llogara park has to offer.
-There is great hiking, restaurants, log cabins and you can even take part in paragliding!
+There are great hiking, restaurants, log cabins and you can even take part in paragliding!
 The Llogara pass is a fantastic drive and at the top of the pass, you get the most magnificent breath-taking view.